~ Fritz Perls

-- Write on leaves to create a gratitude tree.
+- Create a gratitude tree.
 What are you grateful for?
-This project asks you to write those things on leaves to construct a tree or banner of gratitude.
+This clay project asks you to write those things on leaves to construct a tree.

 - Create a snowflake out of paper.
 Write ideas about how you are unique on the snowflake.

 - Build a personal altar.
 This is a highly personal project that will help connect you with your spiritual side and honor your resilience.